 Signs and symptoms of penile cancer

-Swelling at the end of the penis, especially when the foreskin is constricted, is another common sign that penile cancer may be present.
+Swelling at the end of the penis, especially when the foreskin is constricted, is another possible sign of penile cancer.

 If the cancer spreads from the penis, it most often travels first to lymph nodes in the groin.
 This can make those lymph nodes swell.
-Lymph nodes are collections of immune system cells that fight infection.
+Lymph nodes are collections of immune system cells.
 Normally, they are bean-sized and can barely be felt at all.
-If they are swollen, the lymph nodes may easily be felt as lumps under the skin.
+If they are swollen, the lymph nodes may be felt as lumps under the skin.

 But swollen lymph nodes don’t always mean that cancer has spread there.
 More commonly, lymph nodes swell in response to an infection.
 The skin in and around a penile cancer can often become infected, which might cause the nearby lymph nodes to swell, even if the cancer hasn’t reached them.

 Last Medical Review: 03/30/2015

 Last Revised: 04/17/2015